 So when seeing dolphins this holiday season, please consider these tips as an ethical guide:

 One of the best ways you can help dolphins is simple – don’t visit aquariums or marine parks.
 As documentaries like Blackfish and The Cove have documented, the captivity industry fuels terrible dolphins hunts like those in Taiji, Japan.

-Studies have also shown captive dolphins suffer from anxiety, depression, increased mortality, and severe behavioral problems.
+Studies also indicate captive dolphins often suffer from anxiety, depression, increased mortality, and behavioral problems.